 Although the SimpleShowing app has been around for several years, it hasn't gained much traction.

-While reviewers have great things to say about SimpleShowing, the consensus is that the app is a bit clunky compared to the company's website.
+While reviewers have great things to say about SimpleShowing, the consensus is that the app is a bit clunky compared with the company's website.

 Conclusion: Is SimpleShowing the right choice for you?